 Turn left onto the trail, which meanders through the cool shady forest by the creek.
 Look for the Flag Hill Trail to your right and turn onto it.

 The trail immediately begins to climb, quickly leaving the dense creekside forest behind.
-The way that the narrow, steep trail winds through attractive oak-dotted meadows makes the climb especially engaging.
-There are some views of the valley floor, although at this stage the view is mostly of the parking lots.
+The trail is narrow and very steep, but the way it winds through attractive oak-dotted meadows makes it especially engaging.
+There are some views of the valley floor, although at first the view is mostly of the parking lots.
 Eventually the trees end completely and the trail reaches the hilltop.
 A short path to your left leads to a viewpoint on top of Flag Hill.

 At the first intersection, turn onto the singletrack trail to your right.
 The trail is cut into the side of a steep hill, and in places is somewhat overgrown and eroded.
 It passes through chaparral, then descends into a narrow wooded ravine.
 The trail briefly follows a little crystal-clear creek that in spring cascades over some rocks.
 The trail then climbs out of the ravine and is mostly level the rest of the way to Cave Rocks Road.

-At Cave Rocks Road, a great option is to turn right and take the Indian Joe Creek Trail.
-This trail, which is one of the best in the park, descends through attractive oak woodland, eventually bottoming out in a very pleasant glen where a little brook flows through grassy meadows.
-The trail crosses the brook several times and in the spring it may not be possible to do this hike without getting your feet wet.
-The only drawback to this option is that it's kind of short (5.6 miles).
+At Cave Rocks Road, one option is to turn right and take the Indian Joe Creek Trail.
+This trail descends through attractive oak woodland, eventually bottoming out in a pleasant glen where a little brook flows through grassy meadows.
+The trail crosses the brook several times; in the spring it may not be possible to do this hike without getting your feet wet.
+The only drawback to this option is that it’s kind of short (5.6 miles).

 For a longer, 10-mile hike, skip the Indian Joe Creek Trail and instead turn left onto Cave Rocks Road.
-For the most part the extra mileage on this longer loop isn't as scenic, but it result in a nice all-day hike without adding a lot of extra climbing.
+For the most part the extra mileage on this longer loop isn’t as scenic, but it results in a more satisfying all-day hike without adding a lot of extra climbing.

 The dirt road climbs to Cerro Este Road, the high point of the hike.
-From here, Cerro Este Road descends steeply through open grasslands; turn left onto the McCorkle Trail.
+There are some nice views of the Calaveras Reservoir and the surrounding hills from this area.
+Turn right onto Cerro Este Road and descend steeply through open grasslands, then turn left onto the McCorkle Trail.

 This trail isn’t especially scenic at first; the grasslands here seem kind of dry and dusty.
 But the scenery improves as the trail crosses over a little brook cascading down a jumble of rocks and then descends an oak-dotted hillside.
 Turn right onto Backpack Road, which is even more scenic.

 Little Yosemite is a short stretch, maybe a few hundred yards, where Alameda Creek flows through a narrow, boulder-lined gorge created by a steep butte.
 There are some small waterfalls and pools among the boulders.
-This is the park's most popular attraction, and two most obvious routes to get here, Camp Ohlone Road and the Canyon View Trail, are the park's most popular trails, with maybe 3 or 4 groups per minute on a nice weekend.
+This is the park’s most popular attraction, and the two shortest routes to get here, Camp Ohlone Road and the Canyon View Trail, are the park’s most popular trails, with 3 or 4 groups per minute on a really busy weekend.